GrayAnalytics/DisasterResponse/README.md

 # DisasterResponse
-Seattle Air BnB analysis for Udacity
+DisasterResponse NLP, Model, and dashboard for Udacity nanodegree

 ## Project Overview
 This project is part of the Udacity DataScientist NanoDegree.